NormanGadenya/Lets-Note-App/README.md

 # Let's Note App
-This is a simple note application that helps organize and store them locally on your device.
+This is a simple note application that helps organize and store them both locally and on the cloud

 ## Screenshots
 <table>